 She went door to door in the sweltering heat, charming and cajoling neighbors into parting with a few pesos.
-After several hours, she had scrounged enough to buy a kilo of rice, a few eggs and a cup of tiny shrimp.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+After several hours, she had scrounged enough to buy a kilo of rice, a few eggs and a cup of tiny shrimp.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “My husband and I skip lunch if there is no money,” Naz said as she dished rice and shrimp sauce into eight plastic bowls in the 10-by-12-foot room where the family eats and sleeps.

 This was not the life Naz wanted.
 She and her husband, who sells coconut drinks from a pushcart, agreed early in their marriage to stop at three children.
 Though a devout Catholic, she took birth control pills in defiance of priests’ instructions at Sunday Mass.